EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     e) Does not explicitly name a core production team of EUTC members (see also 7C/4b).
 The roles required of each classification shall be specified in the Production Guidelines.
 4. **Release:** All other written proposals must be promptly made available to all EUTC members.
 5. **Pitch:** At the GM, proposal teams are given the stage (see 5B/1), and are entitled to a speech followed by questions from the rake of a duration decided by the Chair.
 6. **Production Merit:** All proposals must pass a production merit vote before they can be included on a preference ballot.
 This is a YES/NO/ABS vote (see 5F/1a) by mandatory secret ballot.
-The proposal must meet the following criteria with a two thirds majority:**\
+The proposal must meet the following criteria with a two thirds majority:\
     a) The team are ready and able to fulfil their proposal.\
     b) The production would not be detrimental to the EUTC’s interests, principles or reputation, or the welfare of its members.
 7. **Preference vote:** All proposals that have passed their production merit vote must be included on an STV preference ballot (see 5F/1b).
 If there are multiple slots available for that classification, the proposal that achieves first preference shall have first choice of slot.
-8. **Unfilled slots:** If a slot for a reserved show is unfilled by the conclusion of that classification’s preference vote, a motion shall be proposed to either:**\
+8. **Unfilled slots:** If a slot for a reserved show is unfilled by the conclusion of that classification’s preference vote, a motion shall be proposed to either:\
     a) Leave it as unspecified time.\
     b) Reopen applications for the next GM.\
     c) Immediately allocate the time to a proposal of another classification, if logistically possible.
 9. **Mandatory events:** A reserved show or festival classification may be designated “mandatory” in the Production Guidelines.
 If a proposal for a mandatory event has not been selected at a GM by a sensible time, the Committee shall act as the production or festival team until such a team has been selected.
 10. **Original writing:** When original writing by an EUTC member is proposed, the writer must approve by email to the Committee the choice of Producer and Director, along with any later changes to these two positions.
-11. **Vacancies:** If a position on the core team of a show (see 6B/3c) falls vacant for any reason, a replacement must be ratified at a Company or General Meeting.
+11. **Vacancies:** If a position on the core team of a show (see 6B/3e) falls vacant for any reason, a replacement must be ratified at a Company or General Meeting.

 ## ARTICLE 6C: FESTIVALS
 1. **Definition:** A Festival is an extended event where the Committee delegate many of their duties to a Subcommittee (see Article 4C).